Zero-Down-Time/kubezero/README.md

 - controller nodes are used for various platform admin controllers / operators to reduce costs and noise on worker nodes

 ## GitOps
+- cli / cmd line install
-- full ArgoCD support and integration (optional)
+- optional full ArgoCD support and integration

 ## AWS integrations
 - IAM roles for service accounts allowing each pod to assume individual IAM roles